The 4 Types of Card Access Control Systems

 All you need to know, however, is that a swipe card works by being swiped through the card reader at the door, and the user’s access code and credentials are immediately read.
 Swipe cards are one of the oldest forms of card access out there (if not the oldest) and are generally reliable – though the magnetic stripes do tend to wear out over time.
 They are widely being replaced with tougher, more secure cards as time goes on.

 Smart Cards are the latest in access control card technology and, as the name implies, the most advanced.
 Contactless smart cards are like proximity cards, but further build and improve on the original technology.
-Instead of running off 125 kHz frequencies as prox cards usually do, smart cards run much faster, usually transmitting at 13.56 mHz – which is far faster, more powerful and reliable.
+Instead of running off 125 kHz frequencies as proximity cards usually do, smart cards run much faster, usually transmitting at 13.56 mHz – which is far faster, more powerful and reliable.
 They are also capable of writing data, in addition to just reading it, which allows them to store much more information and makes them useful in a whole host of different applications, in addition to standard access control uses.

 Like regular passive proximity cards, smart cards do not have an internal power source, instead using inductors to conduct an RF signal from the antenna embedded in the card reader when placed within proximity.
 Data can travel at much faster speeds – anywhere from 106 to 848 kbits/second – which makes them excellent when speed is crucial (hence why they are often used on public transport systems).
 Furthermore, smart cards can store much more data than traditional 125 kHz proximity cards, allowing for a whole host of credential options.

-Combined Smart/Prox Cards
+4. Combined Smart/Proximity Cards

-Furthermore, smart cards are capable of being combined with other card technologies, such as prox cards or magnetic stripes, allowing for a whole range of customizable access credentials, information storage and enhanced security within a card access system.
+Furthermore, smart cards are capable of being combined with other card technologies, such as proximity cards or magnetic stripes, allowing for a whole range of customizable access credentials, information storage and enhanced security within a card access system.

 What About RFID Cards?

 Another term you will see frequently being discussed, as it relates to card access control, is RFID Card.
-While RFID cards might sound like another technology of their own, RFID merely refers to the technology that prox cards already use: Radio Frequency.
+While RFID cards might sound like another technology of their own, RFID merely refers to the technology that proximity cards already use: Radio Frequency.
 RFID stands for Radio Frequency Identification, and is used when necessary for identifying an object, whether that’s a package in transit or a car in production.
 RFID Card is simply another way of referring to a proximity card, in this case by the actual technology.